-8. Conclusion
+8 Conclusion

-We have introduced a new objective and a suite of highly efficient algorithms for it to address the freshness crawl scheduling problem faced by many services from search engines to databases.
-In particular, we have presented LAMB-DALEARNANDCRAWL, which integrates model parameter learning with scheduling optimization.
-To give convergence speed guarantees for this kind of approaches in the future, we intend to look at multi-armed bandit (MAB) models similar to Immorlica & Kleinberg (2018).
-Their current fundamental distinction from our setting is the reward mechanism: a MAB yields a reward only when an arm is pulled, not continuously as in freshness optimization.
-Nonetheless, we believe that a new bandit model will provide practically and theoretically important insights into freshness crawl scheduling.
+We have introduced a new optimization objective and a suite of efficient algorithms for it to address the freshness crawl scheduling problem faced by services from search engines to databases.
+In particular, we have presented LAMBDALEARNANDCRAWL, which integrates model parameter learning with scheduling optimization.
+To provide theoretical convergence rate analysis in the future, we intend to frame this problem as a restless multi-armed bandit setting [18, 34].